 AWS cloud practitioner notes - Storage and databases

 This module describes the AWS services for storage and databases.
-AWS has different services that goes from file storaging service to serverless database.
+AWS has different services that goes from file storage service to serverless database.

 Module 5 - Instance stores and Amazon Elastic Block Store

 Block storage level are places to store files, EC2 has different types of storage as well.

 - instance store volumes (physical attached to AWS host) - temporary type

 - EBS are virtual hard drives or EBS volumes - persistent type

 Incremental snapshots (backup) can be taken from EBS volumes and restored later.

 Module 5 - Amazon Simple Storage Service (Amazon S3)